Wheest/wheest.github.io/_posts/2023-09-05-signal_compress_docker_compose.md

       - llama
 ```

-If we run `docker compose up`, this will launch both containers.
+If we run `docker compose up`, this will launch both containers automatically!

-As part of Docker Compose, containers can access open ports from each other by using the service name as a domain name.
+As part of Docker Compose, containers can access open ports from other containers.
+They do this by using the service name of the target container as a domain name.
 For example, from the Signal container we can access the Llama server running on port 9090 using `http://llama:9090/completion`.
-This automatic network configuration can be very handy.
+As you can imagine, this automatic network configuration can be very handy.

 There are a few additional things that our Docker Compose configuration needs to include.
 Namely, how do we give our container access to our Signal data, ideally in a trust-minimised fashion?